panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 6. Side-effect cleanup

-There are some side-effects that need cleanup.
+There are side-effects that need cleanup.
 In such a case the callback supplied as an argument to `useEffect()` can return a cleanup function:

 ```jsx
 useEffect(() => {